 We believe that the committee and Congress must go further to ensure that quality affordable health care is available to all.
-These are our recommendations.
+Our recommendations follow.

 Insurance Market Reforms

 - create national standards for private insurance, including guaranteed issue and modified community rating - create a Health Insurance Exchange